Revocable vs Irrevocable Trust

 What Are The Benefits Of A Revocable Living Trust?

-Flexibility is one of the major benefits of a Revocable Living Trust.
-It is also one of the reasons why these types of Trusts are so popular.
-Having an Estate Plan in place is essential for securing the future of your loved ones, money, and property.
-But it is also nice to have the piece of mind that you can easily change your Trust if any circumstances change in the future that would cause you to want to change your original planning considerations.
+But it is also nice to have the peace of mind that you can easily change your Trust if any circumstances change in the future that would cause you to want to change your original planning considerations.

 Another benefit of a Revocable Trust is that, unlike a Last Will and Testament, it allows you to avoid Probate Court.
 Probate court is the legal process through which the court ensures that, when you die, your debts are paid and your assets are distributed according to the law.
 It’s good to avoid Probate because it can be very expensive, it takes a long time, and it is a public process.
 This means that anyone can see the size of your estate, who you owed debts to, who will receive your assets, and when they will receive them.

 Since there is generally no Probate Court process when you have a Revocable Living Trust, there is no need to make your assets or your personal wishes public.
 Since the Trust forgoes the need for Probate, the contents of the transfer stay private.
 Additionally, most transfers can take place within a matter of weeks instead of potentially years if you were dealing with Probate.

 It’s difficult to undermine a Revocable Trust because the person challenging has to prove that the document is invalid or that you were influenced by an outside third party.
 It is hard to substantiate claims of incompetence with a Trust because you actively manage it your entire life.
 Additionally, only your beneficiaries that are named inside the Trust are entitled to notice and the right to see the Trust’s contents.
 For this reason, if you disinherit an heir in a Trust, it’s less likely that they will know to contest the document.